oracle/truffleruby/doc/user/interop.md

 may have methods you can call that they do not report to respond to.

-`Truffle::Interop.meta_object(object)` returns the Truffle meta-object that describes the object (unrelated to the metaclass);
+`Truffle::Interop.meta_object(object)` returns the Truffle meta-object that describes the object (unrelated to the metaclass).

 ## Notes on method resolution